timescale/docs/promscale/installation/recomm-guide.md

 **Total disk size**: size of disk required to store the data based on the ingest rate and retention.

 <highlight type="note">
-You can calculate the `total disk size` based on rentention and ingest rate using the following formula:
+You can calculate the `total disk size` based on retention and ingest rates with this formula:

 Total disk size = (Disk size per day based on the ingest rate * Retention in days) + Uncompressed buffer based on the ingest rate.